samuelymh/pinescript-docs-scraper/docs/DEPLOYMENT.md

 This document outlines recommended steps to deploy the PineScript RAG Server in production.

+**Audience:** operators and maintainers.
+This file is the canonical production/deployment guide.
+For local developer instructions and quick run commands, see `server/STARTUP.md`.

 ## Required environment variables

 Set these as secrets in your hosting provider (Render, Fly, Docker, etc.):